1nhp/Glassy-Ahh-Hyprland-Rice/README.md

 Just use the following command to install directly no fuss needed!

 ### Direct install
-`sh -c "$(curl -fsSL https://raw.githubusercontent.com/1nhp/dotfiles/refs/heads/main/GlassyAhhHyprlandRice/install.sh)`
+`"sh -c $(curl -fsSL https://raw.githubusercontent.com/1nhp/dotfiles/refs/heads/main/GlassyAhhHyprlandRice/install.sh)"`

 or you can try copying the config files yourself manually